Washington and Lee Generals football: 19th century

 Washington and Lee football dates back to 1873 with a one-game season, featuring a 4–2 win over the VMI Keydets.
 No player or coaching records are known from that game.
 UVA historians also remark on a game played between Virginia and Washington and Lee in 1871 with no records.
-The Generals would not have another intercollegiate team until 1890.
+The Generals did not have another intercollegiate team until 1890.

 20th century

 The first golden era of W&L football began in 1905.
-Between 1905 and 1917 the Generals reeled off 13 straight winning seasons.
+Between 1905 and 1917, the Generals reeled off 13 straight winning seasons.
 From 1912 to 1915, W&L went 32–3–1 and won the South Atlantic Intercollegiate Athletic Association (SAIAA) championship in 1914.
 The 1914 team, coached by Jogger Elcock, was the first team in school history to go undefeated (9–0).
 Members of that team include All-Southern lineman Ted Shultz and College Football Hall of Fame running back Harry Young.
 It secured a share of the title when it finished the season with a victory over North Carolina A&M. The school temporarily gave up football in 1954.

-Playoff appearances
+Postseason appearances

 NCAA Division III

+The Generals have made six appearances in the NCAA Division III playoffs, with a combined record of 0–6.

+Bowl games

+The Generals have appeared in one-FBS level bowl game with an overall record of 0–1.

+NCAA Division III bowl games

-The Generals have appeared in the Division III playoffs six times, with an overall record of 0–6.
+The Generals have appeared in two NCAA Division III bowl games, the Cape Henry Bowl and Cape Charles Bowl as part of the Chesapeake Bowl Challenge.
+It features the teams from the Landmark Conference and the Old Dominion Athletic Conference that places highest in each conference's standings that don't qualify for the NCAA Division III playoffs.
+They have an overall record of 1–1.